|Type||Orchestral arrangement of music from Chrono Trigger|

 Rating – 10/10

 I gave every song a 5 star in Itunes, well except for track 7 (Ding-a-ling Chaos!) just because it is so short.
-If your a fan of orchestral arrangements of video game music or you loved Chrono Trigger (or ideally both) you won’t be disappointed with Chrono Cinematica, I highly recommend it!
+If you’re a fan of orchestral arrangements of video game music or you loved Chrono Trigger (or ideally both) you won’t be disappointed with Chrono Cinematica, I highly recommend it!